CartoDB/crankshaft/CONTRIBUTING.md

   - Add new files or modify copies of the old files to add new functions or modify existing functions (remember to rename a function if the signature changes)
+  - Add or modify the corresponding documentation files in the `doc` folder.
+    Since we expect to have highly technical functions here, an extense background explanation would be of great help to users of this extension.
   - Create tests for the new functions/behaviour

 * Generate the **upgrade and downgrade files** for the extension